hussain-gh/Jenkins/JENKINS-README.md

 - Use tags and branches to track pipeline changes.
 - Implement versioning in artifact storage (e.g., Nexus, Docker Hub).

-### 21. What is the version of jenkins or cludbees you worked with?
+### 21. What is the version of jenkins or cloudbees you worked with?
+What are the key feature of this version versus the prevous versions?

 ### 22. What were the realtime issues faced in the very recent jenkins experience and how you resolved them?